sweetkane/stonks/readme.md

 But I learned a lot!
 I spent a lot of time building custom dataloaders that would efficiently clean my fairly large (for a home PC) dataset.
 - This taught me a lot about the standard libraries for numpy, pandas, and pytorch.
-- I learned about what form my data should be in for different tasks, and how to manipulate it into various forms.
+- I learned about what form my data should be in for different tasks, and how to [process](https://github.com/sweetkane/stonks.0.2/blob/main/model/batch_processor.py) it into various forms.

 I also learned a lot about transformers during the many hours spent trying to decrease my loss.
 - saw firsthand the importance of things like time encoding and normalization.